 What do you think of when you think of arthritis?
-Chances are the first image that springs to mind is that of an elderly person with stiff fingers and an inability to open jars.
-In some ways you would be right, a lot of arthritis sufferers fit this profile (it is estimated that 10% of Canadians suffer from osteoarthritis), but there are a large number of people who live with arthritis who are young, otherwise, fit & healthy but struggling with daily pain in their joints.
+Chances are the first image that springs to mind are that of an older adult with stiff fingers and an inability to open jars.
+In some ways you would be right, a lot of people living with arthritis fit this profile (it is estimated that 10% of Canadians suffer from osteoarthritis), but there are a large number of people who live with arthritis who are young, otherwise, fit & healthy but struggling with daily pain in their joints.

 I had always imagined that arthritis was an old person condition, until discovering I suffered from a type of arthritis called ankylosing spondylitis.
 This is arthritis that predominantly affects the spine, and I was diagnosed after some years of considerable, periodic back pain.
 The pain killers my doctor prescribed helped when the arthritis was flaring up but was hard on my stomach, so I would only take them when I had to.

 So I started using Tylenol Arthritis from time to time.
 It is a lot more gentle on my stomach, so I was able to take it as soon as a flare-up starts – I don’t have to wait until the pain is terrible to save myself from stomach pain!
 It is also fast working – I take it as soon as I feel the first twinges in my back and the pain is quickly taken care of for up to eight hours of pain-free play time with the kids.

 The thing I appreciate most about Tylenol Arthritis, is that I spend a lot less time shuffling around the house, unable to do very much and a lot more time being able to have fun with the kids, go for long walks and just do the basic things you take for granted when you are without pain.
 I never thought I’d say this but, having been unable to do things around the house because of pain I am genuinely grateful to be able to do the chores.
 Tylenol Arthritis allows me to vacuum, cook and do the washing – who knew that I would ever be happy to say that?